polius/meteornext-docs/docs/getting-started.md

 ⭐ Meteor Next works better with Amazon S3.
 :::

 Although Meteor can work without Amazon S3, we strongly recommend choosing this storage engine.
-You won't have to worry any more about the storage left on your machine, and all the ephemeral data will be preserved when you perform a [Meteor update](#update).
+You won't have to worry any more about not running out of disk space.

 The credentials needed to work are an AWS IAM user with Programmatic access with the following IAM Policy attached.